getify/You-Dont-Know-JS/scope & closures/ch5.md

 (Some) joking aside, essentially *whenever* and *wherever* you treat functions (which access their own respective lexical scopes) as first-class values and pass them around, you are likely to see those functions exercising closure.
 Be that timers, event handlers, Ajax requests, cross-window messaging, web workers, or any of the other asynchronous (or synchronous!) tasks, when you pass in a *callback function*, get ready to sling some closure around!

 **Note:** Chapter 3 introduced the IIFE pattern.
-While it is often said that IIFE (alone) is an example of closure, I would somewhat disagree, by our definition above.
+While it is often said that IIFE (alone) is an example of observed closure, I would somewhat disagree, by our definition above.

 ```js
 var a = 2;